-When considering how to finance your home, in addition to choosing a mortgage lender, you’ll also need to choose between a fixed-rate or adjustable-rate mortgage (ARM).
+When financing your home, you’ll not only need to choose a mortgage lender, but you’ll also need to choose between a fixed-rate or adjustable-rate mortgage (ARM).
 With a fixed-rate mortgage, the interest rate on your loan will never change.
-Conversely, the rate on an ARM will change at regular intervals up to a preestablished interest rate cap.
+With an ARM, the rate will change at regular intervals up to a preestablished interest rate cap.

 While an ARM can be a good mortgage option, some homeowners avoid this type of financing over concerns about how much their payments might increase.
 Interest rate caps can help ease this worry by setting limits on how much the rate can change at each adjustment period and in total over the life of the loan.

-An interest rate cap limits how much the interest rate can increase on an adjustable-rate loan.
-Interest rate caps are most commonly used with adjustable-rate mortgages (ARMs).
-They establish limits on how much the loan rate can increase initially (the first time the rate adjusts), on subsequent adjustments and over the life of the loan (the total increase).
+An interest rate cap limits how much the interest rate can increase or decrease on an adjustable-rate loan.
+Interest rate caps are most commonly used with adjustable-rate mortgages.
+They establish limits on how much the loan rate can increase or decrease initially (the first time the rate adjusts), on subsequent adjustments and over the life of the loan (the total increase).

-There are three types of interest rate caps: initial adjustment, subsequent adjustment and lifetime.
+There are three types of interest rate caps: initial adjustment, subsequent adjustment and lifetime adjustment.

-One of the biggest concerns with a variable rate on a mortgage or other installment loan is how much your payment might change when the interest rate resets.
+One of the biggest concerns with a variable rate on a mortgage or another type of installment loan is how much your payment might change when the interest rate resets.
 A benefit to an adjustable-rate loan is the potential for your payment to decrease if rates are lower at the change date.
 Conversely, your payment might increase in a rising interest rate environment.

 What does an interest rate cap mean for ARMs?

-On an ARM, the rate stays the same for an initial period and then changes at set intervals (for example, once per year).
+With an ARM, the rate stays the same for an initial period and then changes at set intervals (for example, once per year).
 This differs from a fixed-rate mortgage, where the interest rate never changes.
-Besides defining how frequently the rate changes, ARMs also include limits on how much the rate can increase each time and in total over the life of the loan; these are known as interest rate caps.
+Besides defining how frequently the rate changes, ARMs also include limits on how much the rate can increase each time and in total over the life of the loan, which are known as interest rate caps.

-Jay Dacey, president of Jay Dacey Mortgage Team, a broker in St. Paul, Minnesota, explained that ARMs typically carry three separate interest rate caps: the initial adjustment cap, the annual (aka, periodic or subsequent) cap and the lifetime cap.”
+Jay Dacey, president of Jay Dacey Mortgage Team, a broker based in St. Paul, Minnesota, explained that ARMs typically carry three separate interest rate caps: the initial adjustment cap, the annual (periodic or subsequent) cap and the lifetime cap.

-These three interest caps provide homeowners with ARMs protection against future interest rate increases.
+These three interest caps provide homeowners with ARMs the protection they need against future interest rate increases.

-- Initial interest rate adjustment cap: The initial adjustment cap limits the amount your rate can increase at the first adjustment period; it is often 2% to 5%.
+- Initial interest rate adjustment cap: The initial adjustment cap limits the amount your rate can increase or decrease at the first adjustment period, and it’s often 2% to 5%.
 This means if your loan started at a 5% rate, the most it could increase at the first adjustment period is to a maximum of 7% to 10%.

-- Subsequent interest rate adjustment cap: The subsequent cap limits how much your rate can increase at the following adjustment periods; it is most often 2%.
+- Subsequent interest rate adjustment cap: The subsequent cap limits how much your rate can increase or decrease at the following adjustment periods, and it’s most often 1% or 2%.
 If the cap is 2% and your rate adjusts to 7% at the first adjustment period, 9% is the highest possible rate you can subsequently have.

-- Lifetime interest rate adjustment cap: The lifetime cap limits the total amount your rate can increase over the life of the loan.
-If you have a lifetime cap of 5% — a common cap — and your initial rate is 5%, future increases could never take your rate higher than 10%.
+- Lifetime interest rate adjustment cap: The lifetime cap limits the total amount your rate can increase or decrease over the life of the loan.
+If you have a lifetime cap of 5% (a common cap) and your initial rate is 5%, future increases could never take your rate higher than 10%.

 As you shop for an ARM, consider both the initial interest rate and the rate caps.
 Even if two lenders offer you the same initial interest rate, the potential for future rate increases may be vastly different depending on the interest rate caps.